openvinotoolkit/geti-sdk/tests/README.md

 The recorded interactions can be found in [fixtures/cassettes](fixtures/cassettes).

 # Nightly tests
 The nightly tests are located in the `nightly` directory.
-They can only be ran in `ONLINE` mode, meaning that a live Intel® Geti™ server is required to run them against.
+They can only be run in `ONLINE` mode, meaning that a live Intel® Geti™ server is required to run against them.
 The nightly tests need to be run using a `online.ini` file that contains the host name and login details for the Intel® Geti™ server to run the tests against (see section [Running the tests](#running-the-tests) below).